cgu-economic-sciences/cgu-swebe-2019.github.io/README.md

 Claremont Graduate University will hold the 4th Annual Southwest Experimental and Behavioral Economics Workshop (SWEBE) on Friday-Saturday, May 24-25, 2019.

-SWEBE is an annual workshop in Southern California with the mission of promoting the disseminating cutting-edge research in behavioral economics in the south west.
+SWEBE is an annual workshop in Southern California with the mission of promoting the disseminating cutting-edge research in behavioral economics in the Southwest.

 The workshop will be held Burkle 14 in Burkle Family Building at Claremont Graduate University.